liufei2016/ncRNA/README.md

 # ncRNA insight
 ncRNA insight - a tool for modeling, visualizing and analyzing ncRNA networks

-latest update: April 11, 2022, at 02:30 PM
+latest update: October 25, 2022, at 04:00 PM

-latest update content: Fixed the bug that edges are not displayed after opening the model file;Added 4K resolution adaptation;
+latest update content: Fix the bug that select multiple nodes and edges will cause crash; Fix the bug that delete multiple selected items will cause crash.

 # Table of Contents
 - [News](#news)